ghc-proposals/ghc-proposals/proposals/0000-extended-dependency-generation.rst

                         "package": false

                         // The paths searched before finding the plugin module or
                         // after exhausting all search paths.
-This can contain globs
+This can contain
-                        // of file system queries, or ghc-pkg database paths "query": [
+                        // file paths, or ghc-pkg database paths.
+                        "query": [
-                            { "type": "glob",  "glob": "some/path/*/with/globs.*.hs"},
+                            { "type": "path",  "path": "some/path/MyPlugin.hs"},
                             { "type": "pkgdb", "pkgdb": "build/package.conf.d" }
                         ],